 Kim H. McMillan

-Kim H. McMillan left a carpenter job and his fiancee Elizabeth to join the New Zealand Army at age twenty.
-Arriving in Korea after the armistice in 1954, he vividly remembers the smell of Busan from aboard the ship and his fellow soldiers’ initial retching.
+Kim H. McMillan left a carpenter job and his fiancée, Elizabeth, to join the New Zealand Army at age twenty.
+Arriving in Korea after the armistice in 1954, he vividly remembers the smell of Busan from aboard the ship and his fellow soldiers’ initial reaction.
 Cold winters and attempts to stay warm at night top his list of greatest challenges during his eighteen months in Korea.
 During his service as a carpenter in a workshop crew, he witnessed the physical destruction of the nation in 1956.
 Kim H. McMillan is amazed by Korea’s transformation today.

 First Impressions of Korea

 Kim McMillan describes his journey to Korea by boat to Busan.
 The terrible smell met him as he sailed into the port.
 Passing through Seoul to join his unit, he was dismayed at the sad and backward state of the country.
 The Korean people looked depressed.
 Initially assigned as a driver in the transportation unit of 10 Company, his superiors later assigned him to the workshop unit as a carpenter.

 Kim McMillan left his fiancée, Elizabeth, to enlist in the New Zealand Army, but he wrote letters home twice weekly.
 Memories of Korea include going to bed fully dressed in the cold winters and the state of Seoul as he left in 1956.
 Seoul remained damaged by the war.
 Very little construction was underway, although Syngman Rhee diverted funds provided by the United States for a hospital into the building of a hotel.